SJY-IT/ADM/README.md

 # ADM
-Codes inspired by the textbook 'Algorithm Design Manual - Steven Skiena'
+Algorithms and Data Structures written in C++, inspired by the textbook 'Algorithm Design Manual - Steven Skiena'